perry-mitchell/webdav-client/README.md

 #### createWriteStream(remotePath _[, options]_)
 Creates a writeable stream to a remote path.

 Returns a writeable stream instance.
+Note that the actual stream returned is a [Node `PassThroughStream`](PassThroughStream) instance, not a `stream.Writable`.

 #### deleteFile(remotePath _[, options]_)
 Delete a file or directory at `remotePath`.